tnpestana/TnpMidiSynthesiser/README.md

 ## Building

 Both /Builds and /JuceLibraryCode folders are ignored but it is my understanding that if you have the Projucer tool installed and run the .jucer file those will be automatically generated.
-The volume envelope class files used where taken from [this website](http://www.earlevel.com/main/2013/06/03/envelope-generators-adsr-code/) and where created by Nigel Redmon.
+The volume envelope class files used where taken from [this website](http://www.earlevel.com/main/2013/06/03/envelope-generators-adsr-code/) and created by Nigel Redmon.
 ## Built With

 * [JUCE](https://juce.com/) - Framework used